What do 88 percent of the most successful organizations have in common? They have aligned their marketing and sales teams.

 In my previous post, I introduced the concept of personas and discussed some of the positive effects they can have on an organization.
 Increasing sales and marketing alignment and building internal credibility for your marketing program are two areas where a persona initiative can have substantial impact.

 Marketing and sales teams often have very different perspectives on who the customer is and how he or she buys the product you are selling.
-Personas bring sales and marketing together and align them with a common set of insights into their customers.
+Personas bring sales and marketing together and align them with a common set of customer needs.
 Additionally, the process of developing personas cultivates early buy-in from stakeholders not only in sales and marketing, but across the organization — further strengthening your organization overall.

 The process of gathering information through in-person interviews with actual buyers gives the customer the last word.
 Validating these qualitative findings with quantitative results further removes the subjective element, creating an objective foundation.
 The guesswork from the marketing and sales teams is replaced by real perspectives of real customers.
 Everyone can come together around an objective viewpoint.
 And that makes everyone’s job easier.
 Marketing campaigns can build trust by speaking directly to the buyer in a way that feels personalized.
 Qualified leads are easier to generate and contain richer information for your sales team to follow up with because the marketing department is better versed in what is important to both sales and customers.
 And sales are easier to close because reps can emphasize benefits that address buyers’ real concerns.